Green Flashing Lights

 The purpose of flashing green lights is to help other drivers recognize a firefighter en-route to an emergency and be courteous and yield the right-of-way.
 Firefighters using the flashing green light do not have any special privileges and cannot break any traffic laws.

-THANKS FOR YOUR CONSIDERATION!
+THANK YOU FOR YOUR CONSIDERATION!